Universality for critical KCM: infinite number of stable directions: Droplet algorithm

 for a finite set $I$ and some vectors $x_i\in\bbR^2$ and $y\in\Lambda$.
 Alternatively, one can write

 where $y_i\in\Lambda$ are the convex corners. \end{defn}

-For a DYD, $D$, we define $C(D)$ as the CDYD defined by the same $x_i$ and $y$ or the same $y_i$.
+For a DYD, $D$, we denote by $C(D)$ the CDYD defined by the same $x_i$ and $y$ or the same $y_i$.
 We extend the notation $C(D)$ to CDYD by setting $C(D)=D$ if $D$ is a CDYD.
 Note that by Lemma~\ref{lem:directions} all DYD and CDYD are stable for the bootstrap percolation dynamics (restricted to $\Lambda$).
 Also pay attention to the fact that CDYD are not necessarily connected, contrary to DYD.